MISP/misp-vagrant/README.rst

 Deployment of MISP
 ------------------

-MISP will be automatically deployed in an Ubuntu Zesty Server.
+MISP will be automatically deployed in an Ubuntu Artful Server.

 .. code-block:: bash